 In phase 1, we need to provide the E-mail address that we look for.

 In the following screenshot, we can see the result- Bob is a “user recipient”.

-Menu 6 – Search for an E-mail addresses with a specific Domain name suffix – Export results to a File
+Menu 6 – Search for an E-mail address with a specific Domain name suffix – Export results to a File

 The purpose of this menu is to enable us to locate all the Exchange Online recipient that they’re

-E-mail address include a specific domain name suffix.
+E-mail address includes a specific domain name suffix.

 Menu 7 – Add additional E-mail address (Alias) using a NEW Domain name to all recipients (Bulk Mode)